By Pepe Escobar

 The center of the action, the theater of dreams, Bahrain's Tahrir Square is the Pearl roundabout in Manama, smack in the middle of the main shopping malls, next to the main highway, and close to the financial center.

-watch mobile phone footage of this week's protests.
+Here one can watch mobile phone footage of this week's protests.
 Since Tuesday thousands of people had been spending the night in a new Tahrir Square-style tent city, already calling the roundabout "martyr's square", and multiplying to thousands during the day.
 Every weekend in the Muslim world - Thursday and Friday - Saudis abandon Wahhabi suffocation in droves to relax in the malls of Manama.
 So Saudi Shi'ites are supposed to be increasing the number of protesters.

 Although there's the odd Sunni, the protesters in Bahrain are overwhelmingly Shi'ite.
 And they are extremely well organized; they even have a media center, and there are first aid tents everywhere.
 The monarchy and the government still don't know what hit them.
 This is no Oscar-nominated King's Speech; this king is actually speechless.
 They even went pre-emptive, with the government last week giving US$2,660 to every family after earlier increasing food subsidies, and hiring Western public relations firms to advise on damage control.